Language

 Timeline of development and extinction

-320: A virtual 3D copy of Ancient Rome accessible to everyone has been created.
+320: Created a virtual 3D copy of Ancient Rome accessible to everyone.
 What he was before the collapse of the empire

 In early November 2023, a virtual 3D model of Ancient Rome was opened, which allows you to explore the capital of the Roman Empire during its heyday.
 Anyone can admire the famous monuments, including the Colosseum, the Pantheon, the Terms of Caracalla and the Roman Forum, as they might have been in 320 AD.
 At this time, Rome was one of the most populous cities in Europe with a population of 1 million people and 7,000 buildings.